Capstone-24-25/vignette-anomaly-detection/README.md

 scripts - a folder containing separate Jupyter notebooks and Python files used

-Vignette.ipynb - a combined Jupyter notebook containing all results and analyses
+vignette-anomaly.ipynb - a combined Jupyter notebook containing all results and analyses

 Vignette_Presentation.pdf - a PowerPoint presentation of the Vignette ideas, analyses, results, and applications